Nazbiyke/IIR-Band-Pass-Filter-/README.md

 The task is divided into two major parts:

-1. IIR Band-Pass Filter Design (Butterworth)
+## 1. IIR Band-Pass Filter Design (Butterworth)

-A digital band-pass filter is designed according to the following specifications:
+-A digital band-pass filter is designed according to the following specifications:

-Passband edge frequencies: 4 kHz and 5 kHz
+-Passband edge frequencies: 4 kHz and 5 kHz

-Stopband edge frequencies: 3.5 kHz and 5.5 kHz
+-Stopband edge frequencies: 3.5 kHz and 5.5 kHz

-Passband ripple: ≤ 1.5 dB
+-Passband ripple: ≤ 1.5 dB

-Stopband attenuation: ≥ 31 dB
+-Stopband attenuation: ≥ 31 dB

-Sampling frequency: 22 kHz
+-Sampling frequency: 22 kHz

 Using these constraints, the script: